José Antonio Rodríguez Vega

 José Antonio Rodríguez Vega (3 December 1957 – 24 October 2002), nicknamed El Mataviejas (The Old Lady Killer), was a Spanish serial killer who raped and killed at least 16 elderly women, ranging in age from 61 to 93 years old, in and around Santander, Cantabria, between August 1987 and April 1988.

 Biography

 Rodríguez Vega was born in Santander, Cantabria, Spain.
 Rodríguez Vega hated his mother because she had thrown him out of the house when Rodríguez Vega beat his father, who was terminally ill.
-In 'revenge' against his mother, Rodríguez Vega started his criminal career raping many women until 17 October 1978 when he was arrested and sentenced to a term of 27 years in prison.
-However, his behavior while in prison, and his ability to charm his victims into forgiving him led to a reduction in his sentence to 8 years.
+His behaviour while in prison, and his ability to charm his victims into forgiving him led to a reduction in his sentence to 8 years.
 Released in 1986, Rodríguez Vega's wife left him.
-He did not take the breakup well, but eventually remarried, this time to a mentally disabled woman, who he tortured and humiliated, all the while keeping up the pretense of having an excellent marriage.
-He was considered to be a good person, a hardworking man and good husband to those around him.
+He did not take the breakup well, but eventually remarried, this time to a mentally disabled woman, who he tortured and humiliated, all the while keeping up the pretence of having an excellent marriage.
+He was considered to be a good person, a hardworking man and a good husband to those around him.

-On 19 May 1988, Rodríguez Vega was arrested while walking on the street Cobo de la Torre in Santander, where he was sharing an apartment with María de las Nieves V.P (23 years old).
-After being arrested, he confessed to the murders.
+On 19 May 1988, Rodríguez Vega was arrested.
+After that, he confessed to the murders.

-Crimes

-On 6 August 1987, Rodríguez Vega entered the home of Margarita González (82 years old), raped and suffocated her.
-He forced the woman to swallow her own false teeth.
-A few weeks later, on 30 September 1987, Carmen González Fernández (80 years old), was found dead in her home.
-Rodríguez Vega was accused of this murder.
-Soon after, in October, Rodríguez Vega killed Natividad Robledo Espinosa (66 years old), beating, raping and suffocating her.

-Rodríguez Vega did not kill again until 21 January 1988, when Carmen Martínez González was found dead in her home.
-On 18 April 1988 he killed Julia Paz Fernández (66 years old), who was also raped and suffocated.
-She was found naked.

-The other victims' identities were not released.